manforowicz/manforowicz.github.io/src/posts/gday/gday.md

 ---
-title: I Made a Tool for Transferring Files
+title: I Made a Program for Transferring Files
 date: 2024-12-09
 ---